 This real-life foundation means our training prepares you for the realities of the job.
 We’re committed to helping you succeed in a purposeful career in care and support.

-Breakthru College is proud to be officially recognised by the Department of Education as a High-Performing Provider.
+Breakthru College has been officially recognised as a High-Performing Provider by the Department of Education.

 This demonstrates our ability to provide consistent, supportive, and job-focused education.
 By studying with us, you're aligning with a provider known for success.

-Our trainers are skilled professionals with backgrounds in aged care, disability, or healthcare.
+Our trainers are qualified professionals with experience in aged care, disability, or healthcare.

 Each class is shaped by their practical insights, enthusiasm, and real-world experience.
 You’ll be guided by trainers who are friendly, supportive, and focused on your goals.